rads/rain/README.md

 **A Clojure/Script library for fast and flexible web apps.**

+> *When you start architecting a new web app, one of the foundational decisions you make is - "How and where do I want to render content?".
+Should it be rendered on the web server, build server, on the Edge, or directly on the client?
+Should it be rendered all at once, partially, or progressively?* ([patterns.dev](https://www.patterns.dev/posts/rendering-patterns))

+Rain helps you answer this question.
+Once you decide on an approach, you can use `rain new` to create an app from scratch and deploy it to a JAMstack host or VPS cloud provider in minutes.
+Check out the [Installation](#installation) and [Usage](#usage) sections to get started.

 - Supports multiple rendering patterns in the same app:
     - Static Site Generation (SSG)
     - Incremental Static Generation (ISG)